topsecret-chat/TopSecret.Chat/README.md

 ## Donate

-TopSecret Chat is funded and resourced by the `free` and `non-profit` collaboration of volunteers, united under the non-governmental organization [Bona Fide NGO](https://bonafide.ngo) that is engaged in social impact missions.
+TopSecret Chat is funded and resourced by the `free` and `non-profit` collaboration of volunteers in the non-governmental organization [Bona Fide NGO](https://bonafide.ngo) that is engaged in social impact missions.
 Donations are never linked to your TopSecret Chat account and can be anonymous.

 The best way to ensure TopSecret Chat remains available and free is to make a [Donation](https://donorbox.org/topsecret-chat-en)